kdubovikov/blog/_posts/2020-06-13-build-yourself-a-weather-station.md

 A couple of months ago I started diving into the electronics, microcontrollers, and PCBs, so a side-project idea naturally came up to a surface.
 I'll create a simple weather station that will check humidity and temperature outside every morning and notify me if I need to take an umbrella or warm clothes.
 This is a fun and easy IoT project from the hardware perspective, so I decided to give it a try.

 In this series of posts, we will cover how to build an IoT weather station powered up by a web dashboard and Telegram bot.
-We will start from the birds-eye view first and cover the architecture of what we are going to make.
+We will start from the birds-eye view first and cover the architecture of what we are going to make. <!--more-->

 # Architecture